 The Companies recognize settlements of trade notes receivable and trade notes payable when the bank clearance of the notes is actually made.
 As March 31, 2013 was a holiday for financial institutions in Japan, the following accounts include the unsettled balances of trade notes receivable and trade notes payable due on that date in the accompanying consolidated balance sheet as of March 31, 2013.

-Million s of yen Thousands of U.S. dollars
+Millions s of yen

-2014 2013 2014
+2014 2013

 Notes and accounts receivable-trade

-Trade notes receivable ¥- ¥2,462 \$-
+Trade notes receivable ¥- ¥2,462

 Notes and accounts payable-trade

-Trade notes payable - 1,340 -
+Trade notes payable 1,340

-Other 20 -
+Other 20